11.4 Frozen: The Taylor Hypothesis

 We would like to be able to take snapshots of the eddies in three dimensions and measure all their sizes each instant.
 Unfortunately, we do not have a good way to do this.
-Instead, we can simply measure the fluctuations of a variable such as wind speed or specific humidity with a sensor at one location for a period of time.
+Instead, we can simply measure the fluctuations of a variable such as wind speed, specific humidity, or temperature with a sensor at one location for a period of time.
 In this way, we watch the eddies drift by the sensor.
-But the eddies could be changing size and shape as they drift by.
+But the eddies could be changing size and shape as they drift by the sensor.
 Let’s put this physical concept in the context of the total derivative.

-Take a variable like temperature, T. We know that the change in T with time at any location is the sum of the local change within the air parcel (such as by solar heating) and the change due to advection of warmer or colder air over the location.
+Take a variable like temperature, T. We know that the change in T with time at any location (such as where a sensor might be placed) is the sum of the total derivative and the temperature advection:

 Local temperature gradients, which might be present from one side of an eddy to another, are advected across the sensor by the mean wind without the eddy changing.